Neighborhood Nightmare: Squatters, Break-Ins Reported At Another Vacant Tahoe Park Home

 SACRAMENTO (CBS13) – Possible squatters, multiple break-ins and concerns over safety – all of these are issues neighbors in Tahoe Park say started when Opendoor bought a house on their block.

 The issues started over the summer, according to multiple neighbors who spoke to CBS13 with their concerns.
-The 58th Street house, listed as “off market” on Opendoor’s website as of this week, was bought by the tech company for $535,000.READ MORE: UC Davis Infectious Disease Expert Urges Vaccinations To Prevent Winter Surge Amid Concurrent Flu Season
+The 58th Street house, listed as “off market” on Opendoor’s website as of this week, was bought by the tech company for $535,000.READ MORE: Man Believed To Be On Drugs During Crash That Killed Stockton Senior

 A neighbor that lives within walking distance of this home said he called the police twice Saturday to go to the home.

-Note: [EDITOR’S NOTE: This is an update to the original story, which was published on November 13.]